 A series celebrating the house buying success stories of people who purchased a rural property they were introduced to on their original Escape to the Country journey.

 Managing Director Boundless

-Hannah joined Boundless as Creative Director in March 2014 and became Managing Director in July 2015.
-Reporting to FMUK Interim-CEO Richard Holloway, Hannah oversees the Boundless programme slate, and is responsible for ensuring the growth of the label over the coming years.
+Neil joined Boundless as Managing Director in December 2017.
+Reporting to FMUK Unscripted CEO Liam Humphreys, Neil oversees the Boundless programme slate, and is responsible for ensuring the growth of the label over the coming years.